gsoft-inc/wl-squide/docs/guides/develop-a-module-in-isolation.md

 ### Try it :rocket:

 Start the remote module in isolation by running the `dev-local` script.
 The application shell should wrap the pages of the module and the default page should be `DevHome`.

+!!!info
+If you are having issues with this guide, have a look at a working example on [GitHub](https://github.com/gsoft-inc/wl-squide/tree/main/sample).
+!!!